Experience GraphQL Summit 2024: Watch On-demand →

 Finally, we open a pair of curly braces, where the remainder of the request is specified.
 Here we're asking for fruits.
 This is one of the fields on the Query type, so we can use it as our entry point into the service's data.

-A signboard representing the Query type, alongside a question about the cost of one of the types.
+A signboard representing the Query type, alongside a question about the cost

 What makes up the Query type?